 Fix #7: Check for Corrupted Game Files

-Another reason you could run into the terrain error is if your Minecraft server files are corrupted.
+Another reason you could run into the terrain error or the exception in server tick loop error on your Minecraft server is if your server files are corrupted.
 To check for corrupted files to fix these issues kindly follow the steps below:

 - Exit the Minecraft game